cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 implementation that panics with different error messages</span>

 The test will pass because the value we put in the `should_panic` attribute’s `expected` parameter is the string that the `Guess::new` method panics with.
-We need to specify the entire panic message that we expect.
+It does not have to be the whole message: the harness only checks that the panic message _contains_ the expected string, so `expected: "must be <= 100"` would pass here too.
+The more of the message we specify, the more precise the test.

 To see what happens when a `should_panic` test with an expected message fails, let’s again introduce a bug into our code by swapping the bodies of the